top of page

 • Symposium: A symposium is a 60-minute session (subject to change depending on the number of submissions) consisting of three to four individual presentations.
 One or two discussant(s) can also be included.
 The Symposium Chair is encouraged to invite presenters from different institutions, and preferably from different nations.
 Should the submitted symposium not be accepted, participating authors may be offered the option to contribute a poster presentation instead.
 Symposia can include a mix of online and in-person speakers.

 • Single paper presentation: Single paper submissions allow the accepted authors to give a 12-15-minute oral presentation of their research at the conference.
 The Scientific Committee will review and group single paper submissions into paper sessions, each of which will include three to four presentations.
 Single paper submissions will also be considered for poster presentation unless authors opt not to be.
-Presenters may be online or in-person.
+Presenters may be online or in person.

-• Poster presentation: Poster presentations provide interactive discussion between presenters and attendees.
+• Poster presentation: Poster presentations provide interactive discussions between presenters and attendees.
 Thus, authors should be present at the poster session during the designated time.
 Both online (on Gathertown) and in-person sessions will be offered.

 Guidelines for Symposium